henryookonkwo/henryookonkwo/README.md

 - 👋 Hi, I’m @henryookonkwo
-- 👀 I’m interested in Front-end development and Cybersecurity
+- 👀 I’m a Software Engineer with interests in Front-end development and Cybersecurity
 - 🌱 I’m currently exploring the latest and greatest Javascript frameworks and libraries
 - 📫 How to reach me via email: henryookonkwo@gmail.com :)